gonzalo123/agent-ai/README.md

 """
 ```

+Now we can invoke our agent by asking questions such as 'What’s the square root of 16 divided by two, squared?'.
+The agent will iterate alone using only the provided tools to obtain the result.

 And that's all.
 This project demonstrates how to build a production-ready AI agent using LangChain and AWS Bedrock.
 It's just a boilerplate, but it can be extended to create more complex agents with additional capabilities and understand how AI agents work.